grscheller/fpinScala3Stdlib/README.md

 Standard libraries, and selected external libraries, to give *efficient* examples of Functional Programming.
 By *Functional* I do not necessarily mean *pure*.
 Functional interfaces are fine.
-I am willing to push *Imperative* code to innermost scopes in threadsafe ways.
+I am willing to push *Imperative* code to innermost scopes in thread-safe ways.

 ### Development log:

-See the [CHANGELOG](CHANGELOG.md) for the developmeent history of this project.
+See the [CHANGELOG](CHANGELOG.md) for the development history of this project.